-Children of John and Mary Major: |
+Child of John and Mary Major |

 John Patrick Major (1841-1914) |

 John Patrick Major was one of three sons of John and Mary Major of County Derry, Ireland, who emigrated to the United States.
-He and his wife Sara Keenan (1852-188?), lived briefly in Skaneateles, NY, before moving west to Buffalo.
+He and his wife Sarah Keenan (1852-188?), lived briefly in Skaneateles, NY, before moving west to Buffalo.
 They had seven children (listed below).

 I found a newspaper story on the death of seven-year-old Mary Jane Major in 1881; information furnished by Rita Major Crawford of Buffalo includes a Mary Jane Major born in 1883.
 I suspect, as it true elsewhere in our family trees, that the second Mary Jane may have been named in honor of the first.

-Sara Keenan Major died in the 1880s.
+Sarah Keenan Major died in the 1880s.
 In January 1889 John Major re-married, to Ellen O'Brien (1862-1939).
 According to John Patrick Major's obituary in the Highland Democrat, Peekskill, NY, he worked for the Fleischmann Manufacturing Company, which moved its plant from the Buffalo area to Peekskill in 1900.
 John and Ellen Major also moved to Peekskill, where they had three children – Catherine, Edward and Margaret.
 The eldest son by his first marriage, John Patrick Major, remained in Buffalo where he started work at a company where he would remain for 62 years.

 Two of John Major's descendants, Kevin William Major and Rita Major Crawford, furnished the following family tree information.
 John Patrick Major (1841-1914) fathered ten children.
 So far as is known, only one of them had children of his own. |